A Small-Group Photography Adventure into the Remote Southern Africa Wilds

-The following day we explore Victoria Falls, the world’s most astounding cataract, on a guided tour.
-The profuse spray has created a rain forest on the rim of the gorge, with a network of walkways that offer varying viewpoints over the falls that span more than a mile.
-Then, a wildlife drive in Mosi-oa-Tunya National Park offers our first taste of the diversity of species that we may have the opportunity to capture during our safari, including the only chance to see a white rhinoceros.
+Explore Victoria Falls, the world’s most astounding cataract, on a guided tour this morning.
+The profuse spray has created a rain forest on the rim of the gorge, and a network of walkways offers varying viewpoints over falls that span more than a mile across.
+Then, a wildlife drive in Mosi-oa-Tunya National Park offers our only chance to photograph a white rhinoceros on our safari.
 The name of the park, which is a UNESCO World Heritage Site, means “The Smoke That Thunders” in the local language, a reference to the nearby falls.

 Days 3–5: Chobe National Park, Botswana / Linyanti Private Reserve

 we travel to Botswana’s Chobe National Park, known for its vast elephant herds—a population that exceeds 70,000!
 On our boat cruise down the Chobe River

 we sometimes see as many as 500 elephants in a single day, with excellent opportunities for stunning close-ups.
 Water birds abound, including herons and storks, as well as hippos and crocodiles.